Bultut-yegon/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that creates a directory named my first directory in the /tmp/ directory "task 6" Move the file betty from /tmp/ to /tmp/my first directory "task 7" Delete the file betty "task 8" Bye Bye betty
+Delete the directory my first directory that is in the /tmp directory "task 9" Bye Bye My first directory